-Appeals which do not provide sufficient written grounds based on the requirements for filing an appeal shall be denied consideration and dismissed.
+Appeals which do not provide enough written grounds based on the requirements for filing an appeal shall be denied consideration and dismissed.
 The only basis for considering an appeal is the presentation of facts by the accused which demonstrate:

-1. There was a substantial departure from, or the denial of rights or procedures under the Student Code of Conduct, which effectively precluded a fundamentally fair hearing; or

-- 2. Significant and new evidence is discovered or made available, which was not available at the hearing which will substantially alter the decision as to whether the accused student violated the Student Code of Conduct; - 3.
+- 1. The existence of procedural errors so substantial that it greatly impacted the findings, responsibility determination, and/or the ultimate outcomes that effectively precluded a fundamentally fair hearing; - 2.
+Significant and new evidence is discovered or made available which was not available at the hearing which will substantially alter the decision as to whether the accused student violated the Student Code of Conduct; - 3.
 Sanctions are unduly harsh or arbitrary.

-Appeal requests will be denied in cases not having sufficient grounds in one or more of these areas.
+Appeal requests will be denied in cases not having enough grounds in one or more of these areas.